jlmnrc/redcap-project-design-guidelines/README.md

 ### Checkboxes
 Instead of using 1, 2, 3, you can use a text, so when presented, it will have more meaningful description.
 (example)

+## Record ID
+Unique ID should be written down and remembered when searching/adding.
+When the project contains 20K records, it will help in searching the database.